ns-nrr/ns-nrr/README.md

-## Ahoy!
-I am Nethra ♡
+## Ahoy, I am Nethra
 I recently started working more on learning more robotics after a massive burnout.
 I enjoy participating in projects but I am focusing on doing solo projects right now :).
-Currently, I'm doing Y2 in the IB program 🤟.
+Currently, I'm doing Y2 in the IB program 🤟

 ### About Me
-I started gaining interest in Computer Science during late 5th grade.
-Other than that, I like doing sporty activities such as surfing, mountain biking or cross-country running.
-I enjoy activities which include nature.
-I have been trying to get into vlogging, where I post Computer Science walk-throughs and other stuff I enjoy. 📸🌿
+I like doing activities such as surfing, mountain biking, or cross-country running.
+I enjoy activities that include nature.
+I have been thinking about starting a YT channel where I can upload GoProPOV, CS WIPs, and other stuff I enjoy 📸.

-### On going Projects
+### Ongoing Projects
 * 🛹 | Arduino-powered Customized electric skateboard
 * 🏎️ | Arduino powered go kart
 * ♟️ | Magnetic automatic chessboard
 * 🌊 | Underwater research bot
 * 🧠 | Mind-controlled Super Mario Kart
 * 🦿 | Reverse kinematics included quad robot
+* 🧙🏻 | Learning and building a 3D game ( Unreal5 )

 ### Contact Me
 You will be able to contact me using nyra.ns.999@gmail.com for questions or offers! ✉️